Updated: Jul 12

 - Tess Rowley

-An adorable, cheerfully illustrated book that teaches kids about their bodies in common sense, kid-friendly way.
+Adorable, cheerfully illustrated book that teaches kids about their bodies in a kid-friendly way.
 In this story, Ben and his sister learn and talk together about bodies.
-It is a tool for parents and caregivers to start a conversation with children about staying safe.
-A great book presented in a proactive, positive way.
+It is a tool for parents and caregivers to start a conversation with children about staying safe and preventing child sexual abuse.
+A great book presented in a proactive, positive way!
+A must have to the top 10 sexual abuse prevention books for kids!
+Love this one.

 - Jill Starishevsky